Hello! My name is Chelsea Troy. I am the instructor for Mobile Software Development.

 Yes.
 Each week there will be at least one homework assignment.
 My hope, on the homework assignments, is to provide enough volume to ingrain the material, but not so much that folks can’t focus on the quality of their work.
 You will also have three projects, each of which you will have multiple weeks to complete.
 There will not be exams.

 Will this class turn us into dual-platform mobile developers?

 By the end of this class you should be able to develop a mobile app, hopefully in either Android or iOS, slowly, using the skill-building techniques, debugging techniques, and general software development techniques we’ll go over in this course.

 Think of this course as a skills-based course, and we’re using mobile development as the substrate for building those skills.
 But these skills should help you out some on any stack, and you’ll also understand the landscape of mobile to go into mobile development if you choose.

 We will also have some in-class discussions about some contextual aspects of software development that you should understand: things like debates around data privacy, accessibility, and our responsibility for caring about what we build and who it affects.

 But this particular course won’t make someone a seasoned practitioner of either framework.
-Unfortunately that’s too much to ask of you (or me!) for nine weeks at three hours per week 🙂
+Unfortunately that’s too much to ask of you (or me!) for ten weeks at three hours per week 🙂

 Things you will need